TRIPURA RAHASYA

 the primordial atoms begin to unite to produce diatoms

 or triatoms?
-Was it of their own accord, (which is impossible
+Was it of their own accord, (which is

 because they are insentient) or by God’s will?
 (Then the